Rhys-Findlater/course-optimiser/README.md

-# Course Development Optimizer (CDO)
+# Course Development Optimiser (CDO)

-The **Course Development Optimizer** is an interactive web application built with **Streamlit** and **PostgreSQL**, designed to help course developers plan and optimize their degree-major developments.
+The **Course Development Optimiser** is an interactive web application built with **Streamlit** and **PostgreSQL**, designed to help course developers plan and optimize their degree-major developments.
 It allows visualization, scoring, and reporting of course combinations across multiple degrees.

 ---